lostdemeter/resfrac/README.md

 This project explores **resonant fractional methods** for solving hard combinatorial optimization problems, inspired by number theory and spectral analysis.
 It integrates:

+- A pluggable **prime backends** system:
-- A **Chudnovsky-like prime sieve** enhanced with Riemann zeta function approximations and QAM (Quadrature Amplitude Modulation) denoising for efficient prime generation up to large bounds.
+  - Default: a **Chudnovsky-like prime sieve** enhanced with Riemann zeta function approximations and QAM (Quadrature Amplitude Modulation) denoising for efficient prime generation up to large bounds.
+  - Optional: an **SRT Prime Oracle** adapter (if `primes_oracle.py` is available on PYTHONPATH) for experimentation up to ~1e9.
 - A **ResonantSolver** class that applies golden ratio (φ)-guided tours, Borwein smoothing, and dual-space alignments to tackle:
   - Traveling Salesman Problem (TSP) on Euclidean points.
   - 3-SAT instances (via local search with clause barycenter matching).